Berta Gielge

 Berta grew up in Austria, in a Polish-Austrian bilingual family with four siblings.
 After finishing high school, she traveled to France for a “gap-year” of volunteer service, before studying Ecology and Natural Resource Management in Vienna and in the Eastern Caribbean, where her interest in sustainable farming traditions and practices was sparked.

-In 2009 she first came to Senegal for a workshop of Senegalese drumming and dance and to visit various agricultural communities.
-That’s when she met the eco-village of Ndem, its people and their activities, deciding to stay for good in 2011.
-After eight years of living in the community and taking initiative and responsibility in various agricultural and educational development projects of it’s local NGO “Association des Villageois de Ndem”, Berta has since 2019 built her home in a village close to a coastal nature reserve and created her business-label “Yoonu Suuf”.
+She first came to Senegal in 2009 for a workshop of Senegalese drumming and dance and to visit various agricultural communities.
+That’s when she first met the eco-village of Ndem, its people and their activities, and decided to stay for good in 2011.
+After eight years of living in the community and taking initiative and responsibility in various agricultural and educational development projects of its local NGO “Association des Villageois de Ndem”, Berta has since built her home in a village close to a coastal nature reserve and created her business-label, “Yoonu Suuf”.

-Berta has been working with Dragons since 2016, leading one summer course and supporting the Princeton Bridge Year every fall.
-This year, she returns as one of the two On-Site-Directors for BYP Senegal.
+Berta has been working with Dragons since 2016, leading a summer course and supporting the Princeton Bridge Year Program every fall, before taking on the role of On-Site Director for BYP Senegal in 2022.